Food, Beverage and Hospitality Tech Writer

 Over the years, the at-home integration of technology has continued to increase.
 But in the past six months it has really accelerated, with products like Amazon Alexis topping the chart in Christmas purchases this year.
 “It is not just about millennials, all guests are looking for a higher level of technology, including the early adopters,” says Mary Peterson, vice-president, IT and enterprise solutions, Samsung Canada.

-Developed a white paper/ebook to help showcase how technology is evolving the hotel guest experience.
+White paper/ebook showcasing how technology is evolving the hotel guest experience.

 Whether it's smartphones, tablets, or laptops, guests are consistently using their personal devices throughout the hotel space.
 This has resulted in not only an increased demand for wireless but a shift in the way that both the phone and television are used in the hotel room.

 Whether your customer is a garden center, landscaper or the home gardener, customer service is critical to the success of your operation.
 In the past, customer service was a department primarily created to respond to concerns, often following the mantra “the customer is always right.”
 However, this traditional method is no longer enough to secure repeat purchases.
 Today’s customers are looking for companies where they can foster relationships and have consistent positive experiences.

 For some people, a life in horticulture is simply a career choice; for others—like Nancy Hart, founder of Church Creek Nursery in Johns Island, South Carolina—it’s their destiny.